Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a network ACL Add an outbound deny rule tor traffic to the external IP address.
 - [ ] Create a new security group to block traffic to the external IP address Assign the new security group to the entire VPC.

-### A company stores files on 50 Amazon S3 buckets in the same AWS Region The company wants to connect to the S3 buckets securely over a private connection from its Amazon EC2 instances The company needs a solution that produces no additional cost.
-Which solution will meet these requirements?
+### A web application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
+The instances run in an Auto Scaling group across multiple Availability Zones.
+A SysOps administrator notices that some of these EC2 instances show up as healthy in the Auto Scaling group but show up as unhealthy in the ALB target group.
+What is a possible reason for this issue?

-- [ ] Create a gateway VPC endpoint lor each S3 bucket.
-Attach the gateway VPC endpoints to each subnet inside the VPC.
+- [ ] Security groups are not allowing traffic between the ALB and the failing EC2 instances.
-- [ ] Create an interface VPC endpoint or each S3 bucket.
-Attach the interface VPC endpoints to each subnet inside the VPC.
+- [ ] The Auto Scaling group health check is configured for EC2 status checks.
-- [x] Create one gateway VPC endpoint for all the S3 buckets.
-Add the gateway VPC endpoint to the VPC route table.
+- [ ] The EC2 instances are failing to launch and failing EC2 status checks.
-- [ ] Create one interface VPC endpoint for all the S3 buckets.
-Add the interface VPC endpoint to the VPC route table.
+- [x] The target group health check is configured with an incorrect port or path.

 ### A SysOps administrator has enabled AWS CloudTrail in an AWS account.
 If CloudTrail is disabled, it must be re-enabled immediately.
 What should the SysOps administrator do to meet these requirements WITHOUT writing custom code?